Wael1122/waa/Neofetch-vs-Screenfetch.md

 ```

-**Distro release files are hardcoded.**
+**Distro release files are hard-coded.**

-Take a look at this chunk of code taken from Screenfetch, distro release file names are all hardcoded.
+Take a look at this chunk of code taken from Screenfetch, distro release file names are all hard-coded.
 This is only a small chunk of the distro detection, the entire block is humongous.
 This type of detection is bad because this block will have to be added to every-time a new distro is added to Screenfetch.

 ```sh
 elif [ -f /etc/frugalware-release ]; then distro="Frugalware"